- A uniquely international survey of the effects of apartheid on South Africa and the world

 International views on institutionalized racial hierarchy

 Although European colonization of South Africa began in the 17th century, the true effects of colonization didn’t become apparent until the 1940s, when Afrikaner nationalists rose to power, eventually taking over the government.
 The institutionalized racism perpetuated by politicians like Hendrik Verwoerd came to permeate every aspect of life in South Africa, from women's rights to politics, economics to the environment.
-The material in Apartheid: Global Perspectives, 1946-1996, traces the rise of apartheid, its effects on South Africa and the world, the defiance and revolutions that weakened it and its eventual collapse.
+The material in Apartheid: Global Perspectives, 1946-1996, traces the rise of apartheid, its effects on South Africa and the world, the defiance and uprisings that weakened it and its eventual collapse.

 Applications for a range of disciplines